Ideal DOSBox Settings (UFO/TFTD)

 Here is a list of recommended resolutions to use for a perfect pixel output of the game:

-The change from 1280 to 1920 will center the game in the middle of your monitor instead of having it locked to the top left of the screen, that way it is still being output as 1280x800 as far as the games pixels go.
+The horizontal resolution change from 1280 to 1920 will center the game in the middle of your monitor instead of having it locked to the top left of the screen, that way it is still being output as 1280x1000 while retaining the perfect pixel output.

 The same also applies for higher resolution monitors.

-For example in WQHD (2560x1440px) the recommended resolution to use would be 1920x1200px in windowed mode, while when playing in fullscreen the resolution should be set to 2560x1200px in the DOSBox configuration file.
+For example in WQHD (2560x1440px) the recommended resolution to use would be 2240x1400px in windowed mode, while when playing in fullscreen the resolution should be set to 2560x1400px in the DOSBox configuration file.

 While all of these options will leave a black bars around the game, it'll be the best option if you want the best visual quality while playing and I heavily recommend to stay with these resolutions while using the unfiltered "openglnb" DOSBox graphics output option.